 It was a Bloomberg rally held at the Betsy Smith Cultural Center in Chattanooga.
-I guess it was a Get Out The Vote thing, because today’s the first day of early voting here in Tennessee.
+I guess it was a Get Out the Vote thing, because today’s the first day of early voting here in Tennessee.
 I found out about it yesterday or maybe the day before.
-I knew I had to go because I’m just really so just horrified by Bloomberg.
+I knew I had to go because I’m just really so horrified by Bloomberg.

 If Bloomberg had run like a normal candidate, I don’t think I would have been this horrified.
 But to run using his own money, to use his own fortune to get himself to the top of the list.
-The corporate media to talk about him all the time, and in Tennessee you can’t turn on television or radio for five minutes without hearing one of his ads.
+The corporate media talk about him all the time, and in Tennessee, you can’t turn on television or radio for five minutes without hearing one of his ads.
 They’re very slick ads, and I can easily see people that don’t have time to do more research thinking, Well, he sounds pretty good.

-I have an uncle that died in World War II.
+I have an uncle who died in World War II.
 I think about him a lot because he died fighting Nazis.
 He died for democracy.
 And this is how we thank the people who died for democracy, by letting billionaires buy the presidency.
 It’s so wrong.

 My drive to the event was a little over an hour, and I was practicing what I wanted to say the whole time, hoping I’d at least get a couple of sentences out.
 I had no idea if I’d even be able to get up there.
 But I did, and I ended up getting about one sentence out before they turned off the mic and drowned me out.
-And I don’t think you can hear it on the video, but it was really disturbing that some of them were chanting “Lock, lock her up,” which is what they say at Trump rallies.
+And I don’t think you can hear it on the video, but it was really disturbing that some of them were chanting, “Lock, lock her up,” which is what they say at Trump rallies.

 I’ve protested one other rally before, a Marsha Blackburn rally.
 She’s one of the US senators from Tennessee.
 She’s in the pocket of big pharma.
 They call her the opioid queen because of how she helped generate the opioid crisis.
 She’s also very racist.
-When she ran her campaign, it was full of anti-immigrant fear-mongering and racism.
-So anyway, we interrupted and protested a Marsha Blackburn rally, and they were actually hitting us.
+When she ran her campaign, it was full of anti-immigrant fearmongering and racism.
+So, anyway, we interrupted and protested a Marsha Blackburn rally, and they were actually hitting us.

-This time that didn’t happen, but then again there was a policeman right next to me, taking me out, so I don’t know if anyone would have hit me in front of a policeman.
+This time that didn’t happen, but then again, there was a policeman right next to me, taking me out, so I don’t know if anyone would have hit me in front of a policeman.

 How did you go from an occasional campaign volunteer to a democratic socialist activist who protests political rallies?

 I’m more active than I’ve ever been, because I’m more disgusted than I’ve ever been.
 It takes all of us a little while, I guess, to get our eyes open.
-I think for a long time, even though I volunteered for progressive causes, I didn’t really understand how how sold-out politicians were and how much the corporations and Wall Street were in charge.
+I think for a long time, even though I volunteered for progressive causes, I didn’t really understand how sold-out politicians were and how much the corporations and Wall Street were in charge.